 Separate joint arrangements providing joint ventures with an interest to net assets are classified as a joint venture and accounted for using the equity method.
 The equity method of accounting, whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the Shire's share of net assets of the associate.
-In addition, the Shire's share of the profit or loss of the associate is included in the Shire's profit or loss.
+In addition, the Shire's profit or loss.

-Joint operations represent arrangements (Continued) Joint operations represent arrangements whereby joint operators maintain direct interests in each asset and exposure to each liability of the arrangement.
+Interests in joint arrangements (Continued) Joint operations represent arrangements whereby joint operators maintain direct interests in each asset and exposure to each liability of the arrangement.
 The Shire's interests in the assets, liabilities, revenue and expenses of joint operations are included in the respective line items of the financial statements.